jly36963/notes/ui/css/scss-basics.md

 - CSS should be in the head (style tag) or in an external file
 - CSS overwrites itself (duplicate properties will overwrite previous ones)
-- child elements inherit properties from parent divs (in some cases)
+- Child elements inherit properties from parent divs (in some cases)

 - 3 principles of good HTML/CSS
-  - RESPONSIVE DESIGN
+  - Responsive design
-  - MAINTAINABLE/SCALABLE
+  - Maintainable/scalable
-  - WEB PERFORMANCE
+  - Web performance

 ## Basic reset (universal selector)